parkarteam/fork-join-springboot-angular/README.md

 $ oc create -f openshift/fork-join-openshift-deployment.yaml
 $ oc project stage
 $ oc create -f openshift/fork-join-openshift-deployment.yaml
+$ oc import-image nginxbase--from=nginx:alpine --confirm -n dev
 $ oc import-image bank-service:dev --from=ravirajk1007/fork-join-springboot-angular_bank-service:latest --confirm -n dev
 $ oc import-image user-service:dev --from=ravirajk1007/fork-join-springboot-angular_user-service:latest --confirm -n dev
+$ oc apply -f ui-build-config.yaml
 ```
+Create an image stream on dev from console with name as 'ui-build'

 Change the deployment config to use the image build by pipeline for angular app i.e. ui-build:latest
 Modify the image used in the deployment config for bank service app to use image bank-service:dev in openshift
 Modify the image used in the deployment config for user service app to use image user-service:dev